The story behind the FreezeZone fuzz pedal.

 Building the perfect germanium fuzz pedal:

-Why Germanium fuzz pedals cannot be built on an assembly line.
-During biasing to find the "sweet spot" from a germanium fuzz pedal is a balancing act between all the parts in the circuit.
-Adjusting the bias on the first transistor changes the bias on second transistor.
+"Germanium fuzz pedals cannot be built on an assembly line.
+During biasing, finding the sweet spot for a germanium fuzz pedal is a balancing-act between all the parts in the circuit.
+Adjusting the bias on the first transistor changes the bias on the second transistor, and so on.…..

-At the FreezeZone we balance, tune, and sound check each pedal before it goes out
+At the FreezeZone, we balance, tune, and sound-check each pedal before it goes out.